 From creating a calming sleep environment to planning out your day the night before, check out 5 awesome tips to make yourself a productive morning person.

 1. Plan Your Day the Night Before

 This is something I always love to do.
 It makes me feel so much more organized in the mornings so I can get straight to work.
 Before going to bed I write down everything I need to do the next day and number it in order of importance.
 Then, when I wake up I know exactly what I need to get started on, and I check off things as I go.
-Other things always come up, but having your plan written down allows you to fit them in and make effective alterations.
+Other things will sometimes come up, but having your plan written down allows you to fit them in and make changes as they come.

 2. Get the Right Amount of Zzz’s

 You would think this is so obvious, but when you don’t have to go into the office every day, you’re more likely to binge on the next nail-biting episode of Stranger Things, or have another glass of wine when you’re out with your friends.
 But getting into good sleep habits is key to becoming a morning person.

 Forcing yourself to bed at a reasonable hour, and getting 7 to 8 hours of sleep can do wonders for your early morning self.
 I find that even if I get 8 hours but I went to bed super late, I don’t feel rested when I wake up.
 On the flip side, when I go to bed early and get the same about of sleep, I always feel great!

 3. Stick to a Schedule